-You know it’s spring in Stockholm when you start to think about cycling to work instead of facing commuters on the T-bana.
 If you’re interested in bike tours of Stockholm or you’re looking for short term bike rental, then Stockholm city bikes could be the perfect solution for you.
+Above all, it’s a great way to see the city, get fit and save some money on petrol or public transport!

 One of the easiest and cheapest providers of bicycles are the Stockholm City Bikes and they are available for anyone to rent.
 The Stockholm City Bikes provide a great way to get from A to B and are a cheap way to tour the city on a sunny day.
 With the Stockholm city bikes you have two choices: you can either buy a Season Card or a 3 day Card.